 Another type of bread considered to be an unleavened bread recipe is not made with a starter.
 It is completely blended together and placed in a baking pan.
 It is then placed in a warm place in the pan for many hours which produces yeast and rises before it is baked.

-I made a simple unleavened bread recipe and was amazed at how it turned out.
+I know how to make an unleavened bread recipe that is simple.
+I am amazed at how well it turns out.
 I used 3 cups whole wheat flour, 1 teaspoon salt and enough water to make soft dough.
-Knead until smooth and place into a well greased loaf pan.
-I let it set in a warm place for 15 hours to rise.
-After baking for about 50 minutes, I removed from the pan.
+After kneading until smooth I placed into a well greased loaf pan and set it in a warm place for 15 hours to rise.
+After baking for about 50 minutes at 350 F degrees, I removed from the pan.
 The bread tasted much like sour dough bread.
 It was amazing to me to think that these three simple ingredients made edible bread.

-Combine the flour, cornmeal and cinnamon in a large bowl.
+Combine the flour, cornmeal and cinnamon in a large bowl; set aside.

 Preheat oven to 350F degrees.

 Combine cooked hominy with egg, shortening and salt; blend well.

 Blend in washed raw hominy; spoon into greased muffin tins.

 Combine in a bowl cornmeal and salt; add boiling water and bacon grease.